NVIDIA/cloud-native-stack/playbooks/guides/Jetson_Xavier_v6.0.md

 ### Installation

-Install the NVIDIA Cloud Native Core stack by running the below command.
+Install the NVIDIA Cloud Native Stack stack by running the below command.
 "Skipping" in the ansible output refers to the Kubernetes cluster is up and running.

 ```
 sudo nano cnc_values.yaml